tinazheng/regex-js-objects/README.md

 # regex-js-objects
-Regex filtering of JavaScript object keys
+Regex filtering of JavaScript object values

 This is a function to see if a javascript object has value(s) that match a string using regular expressions.
 It supports nested objects.
 It does not check for keys.